 Before we get too deep I want to discuss the obvious difference between the two.
-Liquid cultures are sterile water or a nutrient-rich broth that contain fragmented mycelium.
+Liquid cultures are sterile water or nutrient-rich broth that contains fragmented mycelium.
 The mycelium is in tiny pieces suspended in a sterile liquid.

 Liquid Culture vs Spore Syringe

 High-quality liquid cultures are prepared from an isolated strain.
 When multiple strains are present on the same substrate they become competitive.
 This can give you varying results in your mushroom flushes later on.
 Eventually, you are going to want consistency and isolated strains will give you that.

 A spore syringe is a solution of fungal spores floating in sterile water.
 Like liquid cultures, if you purchase one it usually comes loaded in a 10 ml syringe with a Luer Lock needle.
 Typically beginners would order one of these from the internet and inject it directly into a sterile substrate.
 It is a fantastic way for someone to get their first step on their mushroom journey.

 Now, some people just stick to this.
 They become perfectly content with mediocrity and never want anything more or less.
 If they are happy, just leave them be.
 Some stop after this and walk away.
 They’ve decided mushroom cultivation isn’t for them and they move on.